vincenzo-gulisano/aggspes/README.md

 **SETUP**

-For information about the input data, please check the paper.
+For information about the input data, please check the paper ([here](https://arxiv.org/abs/2303.00793)).
 For convienence, the actual files used for the experiments can be downloaded from [here](https://drive.google.com/file/d/1gAmvWTLMAFkwJapby6lXmc3equSXu0yt/view?usp=share_link).

 To run experiments, you only need to download and run mvn clean package in the java folder